AgileSpirit/JRocket/README.md

 $ mvn eclipse:eclipse
 ```
 2) Import the project into your Eclipse workspace
-3) Declare a new Tomcat web server instance and add the application artifact
+3) Declare a new Tomcat web server instance and add the io.jrocket.application artifact
 4) Launch the Tomcat instance

 If all is OK :
 - there is no ERROR in the log console,
 - nor in the */target/logs/JavaWebStack.log* file

-Functional domain
+Functional io.jrocket.domain
 =================
-The business domain covered by the web application concerns the bookmark management.
-This is actually a pretext to implement an enterprise Java Web application based on modern concepts and tools in a way of state of the art, such as DDD layers decoupling, REST API, testing, mailing, batching, etc.
+The business io.jrocket.domain covered by the web io.jrocket.application concerns the bookmark management.
+This is actually a pretext to implement an enterprise Java Web io.jrocket.application based on modern concepts and tools in a way of state of the art, such as DDD layers decoupling, REST API, testing, mailing, batching, etc.

 Software factory and Java dependencies
 ======================================